OpendataCH/Transport/README.md

 If you cloned the repository inside your document root, the API is now accessible at [http://localhost/transport/web/api.php/v1/](http://localhost/transport/web/api.php/v1/locations?query=Basel).
 However we recommend setting the document root to ```transport/web/``` and using the provided ```.htaccess``` to route API requests to ```api.php```.

-Or you can start it with the php's built-in webserver (not recommended for a production setup, but the easy way to get started locally)
+Or you can start it with the PHP's built-in webserver (not recommended for a production setup, but the easy way to get started locally)

 ```
 php -S localhost:8000